sumrdev/mini-x/README.md

 ```
 cargo run --bin mini-x
 ```
-In the case of of dependencies not being installed run
+In the case of of dependencies not being installed run - do not run unless errors are encountered
 ```
 cargo install --path ./
 ```